DC801/BM-Badge/SD_Card/MAGE/README.md

 ### Git

-While strictly optional, it's always nice to version control your projects, especially if working with multiple people.
+~~While strictly optional, it's always nice to version control your projects,~~ If you are not using Git to version control your projects, you bring dishonor and suffering on your house, especially if working with multiple people.
 We recommend [Sublime Merge](https://www.sublimemerge.com/) if you're just getting started with Git.
 If you're already using one of [JetBrains' IDEs](https://www.jetbrains.com/), you can use their excellent built-in Git tools.

 ## Setting Up Your Project